-The GNL Quebec project would involve the construction of a 750 km gas pipeline (by Gazoduq), a gas liquefaction plant (by Énergie Saguenay) and a super-methane ship export terminal.
-This mega-project aims to export unconventional fossil gas from the West to international markets (Europe, Asia, etc.), through Abitibi and Témiscamingue, Haute-Mauricie, Lac-St-Jean, Saguenay, Saguenay Fjord, St. Lawrence and the communities of Matheson, Timmins and Kirkland Lake in Ontario.
+The GNL Québec project would involve the construction of a 750 km gas pipeline (by Gazoduq), a gas liquefaction plant (by Énergie Saguenay) and a terminal to export methane via supertanker ships.
+This megaproject aims to export unconventional fossil gas from the West to international markets (like Europe and Asia), through Abitibi and Témiscamingue, Haute-Mauricie, Lac-St-Jean, Saguenay, Saguenay Fjord, St. Lawrence and the communities of Matheson, Timmins and Kirkland Lake in Ontario.
 The proposed route crosses territory occupied by First Peoples and provides for the construction of a gas pipeline of more than 750 km to transport gas from Western Canada to a gas liquefaction plant in Port Saguenay.
 In addition, storage infrastructures and an export port will also be built.
-In total, at least 300 super LNG (liquified natural gas) tankers would use the Saguenay Fjord, putting at risk the endangered beluga whale population, among others.
+In total, at least 300 super LNG (liquified natural gas) tankers would use the Saguenay Fjord, putting the endangered St. Lawrence Estuary beluga whale population at risk.

 The pipeline route